Family Farm Tours in Marin and Sonoma County

 3796 I Street Extension, Petaluma 94952

 Petaluma's Tara Firma Farms is a family-run farm that produces humanely raised chickens, pigs, turkeys, and cattle on 300 acres just across the Sonoma County line.
 In addition to raising and selling their products, they're committed to educating the public about life on the farm, healthy food, and environmentally sustainable agriculture.
-They offer fascinating free guided farm tours on Saturdays and Sundays at noon.
+They offer fascinating free guided farm tours on Saturdays and Sundays at 11 am.
+No RSVP required, but please arrive 15 minutes before the tour begins.
 Private tours are available during the week by advance reservation for $10 per person.
 Read about our visit here.

 Woolly Egg Ranch